richardtallent/xark/docs/types/id.md

 | 56-59  | `1000b` GUID Variant `10` and static bits `00`                 |
 | 60-127 | Randomly-generated bits 52-119                                 |

-A valid GUID encoding can be generated using the `RT.Comb` library with the `PostgreSqlCombProvider` and `UnixTimestampProvider` options.

 ## Normal String Encoding

 For string serializations that support traditional representations of a GUID as a string (_i.e._, as hexadecimal with optional `-` separators and no guarantee of starting with a letter), this is permitted.
 Lowercase letters should be preferred.